Geraldine Carr

 Geraldine Carr (January 10, 1914 – September 2, 1954) was an American film and television actress.
 She was best-known as Mabel in 30 episodes of the American situation comedy I Married Joan.

 Life and career

 Carr started her career in the 1949 film A Kiss in the Dark.
-She played Mabel, the title character's best friend, in the situation comedy I Married Joan (1952–1955).
+She played Mabel, the title character's best friend, in the situation comedy I Married Joan from 1953 to 1954.
 Carr later appeared in television programmes including three episodes of The Loretta Young Show, and in the films The Long, Long Trailer, and The Sniper.

 On stage, Carr appeared in Red, Hot and Blue and Voice of the Turtle.

 Carr was married to musician Jess Carneol.

 Death

 Carr died on September 2, 1954, aged 40, in an automobile crash in Hollywood, California.